ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 team member is focused on returning more value to the BitShares DAC than is drawn from the reserve pool.

-TODO: Fix CNY valuations
-This Worker proposes to **budget $25,000 weekly** for funding development efforts of the Core Team and Community Claims.
-Approximately XX,XXX CNY is consumed by the established Core Team members, leaving XX,XXX CNY available for Community Claims or Core Team growth.
+This Worker proposes to **budget 166,750 CNY weekly** for funding development efforts of the Core Team and Community Claims.
+Approximately 145,700 CNY is consumed by the established Core Team members, leaving 21,050 CNY available for Community Claims or 13% Core Team growth.
 Demonstrated results of these efforts may warrant drafting subsequent Proposals to fund growth beyond this budget.
 Weekly quality effort hours estimations are represented in _Table 1_ below.

-TODO: describe "quality effort hour"

 **Table 1.
 BitShares Core Team Quality Effort Budget (Weekly)**